microsoftarchive/BatchAI/utilities/README.md

 For generating a list of files stored in an Azure File/Blob storage.
 The File share or Blob container must be mounted to the job (or the cluster the job is running on) for file parameter sweeping to work.

 Arguments:
-* parameterName: the name of the parameter.
+* parameter_name: the name of the parameter.
 Only capital letters and underscores are allowed.
 Required.
-* storageAccountName: the name of the Azure storage account to use.
+* storage_account_name: the name of the Azure storage account to use.
 Required.
-* storageAccountKey: the key of the Azure storage account to use.
+* storage_account_key: the key of the Azure storage account to use.
 Required.
-* storageType: "BLOB" or "FILE".
+* storage_type: "BLOB" or "FILE".
 Whether accessing files in Azure Blob container or an Azure File share.
 Required.
-* mountMethod: "JOB" or "CLUSTER".
+* mount_method: "JOB" or "CLUSTER".
 Whether the Azure storage volume was mounted through the JobCreateParameters or ClusterCreateParameters.
 Required.
-* mountPath: the `models.AzureBlobFileSystemReference.relative_mount_path` or `models.AzureFileShareReference.relative_mount_path` specified when mounting the Blob container or File share.
+* mount_path: the `models.AzureBlobFileSystemReference.relative_mount_path` or `models.AzureFileShareReference.relative_mount_path` specified when mounting the Blob container or File share.
 Required.
 * container: the name of the Blob container.
-Required if storageType is "BLOB".
+Required if storage_type is "BLOB".
 * fileshare: the name of the File share.
-Required if storageType is "FILE".
+Required if storage_type is "FILE".
 * directory: the directory that contains the files to be listed.
 If unspecified, all files in the File share will be listed (this may take a long time).
-* filterStr: a regex, used with re.match, which must match the full path of the file for the file to be returned.
+* filter_str: a regex, used with re.match, which must match the full path of the file for the file to be returned.
 If unspecified, all files will be returned.

 Examples:

 ```
 FileParameter(
-    parameterName="DATA_INPUT",
-    storageAccountName="example_name",
-    storageAccountKey="example_key",
-    storageType="BLOB",
-    mountPath="bfs",
+    parameter_name="DATA_INPUT",
+    storage_account_name="example_name",
+    storage_account_key="example_key",
+    storage_type="BLOB",
+    mount_method="JOB",
+    mount_path="bfs",
     container="example_container",
-    filterStr="/data/.+"
+    filter_str="/data/.+"
 )
 # if example_container contains the blobs
 # - /other/a.txt
 # - /b.txt
 # - /data/c.txt
 # - /data/d.txt
-# then this spec will generate ['$AZ_BATCHAI_MOUNT_ROOT/bfs/data/c.txt', '$AZ_BATCHAI_MOUNT_ROOT/bfs/data/d.txt']
+# then this parameter will generate ['$AZ_BATCHAI_MOUNT_ROOT/bfs/data/c.txt', '$AZ_BATCHAI_MOUNT_ROOT/bfs/data/d.txt']
 ```

 ```
 FileParameter(
-    parameterName="DATA_INPUT",
-    storageAccountName="example_name",
-    storageAccountKey="example_key",
-    storageType="FILE",
-    mountPath="afs",
+    parameter_name="DATA_INPUT",
+    storage_account_name="example_name",
+    storage_account_key="example_key",
+    storage_type="FILE",
+    mount_path="afs",
     fileshare="example_share",
     directory="data"
 )